 Or how about cement?

 All of my children are adults now.
 We are living in the aftermath of my divorce from my daughters’ father.
-Now I think about family love as bricks and stones that need regular shoring up to keep the walls from falling down.
-In our case, a lot of travel is required.
-This holiday involves travel both across a desert and an ocean for my youngest child and myself.
-Every mile is part of the path that leads us to the sweetness of hearth and home.
+Now I’m thinking about the individuals that make up a family as bricks and stones that need regular shoring up to keep the walls from falling down.
+Each brick and stone needs a regular inspection.
+Some polishing, perhaps.
+And maybe love should be more like cement than glue.

 As I lay on the couch at my son’s house with my oldest grandchild, the two of us singing Christmas carols in the dark beside the lighted Christmas tree, I noticed how our voices blended together.
-For just a moment in the midst of that joy, I thought about the birthmothers who not only don’t know their children, but whose grandchildren are also lost to them.
+For just a moment in the midst of that joy of family love, I thought about the birthmothers who are still separated from their children.
+If they don’t know their children, they may have grandchildren who are also lost to them.